Welcome to the Winston-Salem/Forsyth County Schools' website for online learning.

-- The Guidance Counselor fills out the required information on the eLearning Permission form, prints their name and takes the completed form to the principal.
-The Principal signs the form or denies it and gives it to the school Distance Learning Advisor (DLA).
+- The school counselor fills out the required information on the eLearning Permission form, prints their name and takes the completed form to the principal.
+The principal signs the form or denies it and gives it to the school Distance Learning Advisor (DLA).

-- The High School/Middle School Division Assistant Superintendent approves or denies the registration.
+- The committee approves or denies the registration.

-- If approved, the District eLearning Coordinator enrolls the student in the course.
+- If approved, the Online Program Manager enrolls the student in the course.

 - Students must, at a minimum, log into the course the first day and start on their assignments.